IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 Given that a security relevant event is being recorded, for example Generic FHIR RESTful operations, and where a security token is known that descrbes the client and possibly the human.
 Define how an activity AuditEvent (see Use Case #1) would be enhanced to record details from the OAuth or SAML token.
 See [3:5.7.4 SAML Security Token](content.html#3574-saml-security-token) and [3:5.7.5 OAuth Security Token](content.html#3575-oauth-security-token) for the pattern definitions and examples.

-#### 1:52.4.2.3 Use Case #3: Privacy relevant disclosure event
+#### 1:52.4.2.3 Use Case #3: Consent Authorized Decision event

-Given that a privacy relevant disclosure event is detected, this use-case shows how the details of the event can be recorded.
-See [3:5.7.6 Privacy Disclosure Audit Message](content.html#3576-privacy-disclosure-audit-message)

-#### 1:52.4.2.4 Use Case #4: Authorization Decision event

-Given that an Authorization Service makes Authorization Decisions, this use-case shows how the details of the authorization decision event can be recorded.
-See [3:5.7.7 Authorization Decision Audit Message](content.html#3577-authorization-decision-audit-message)
+Given that an Authorization Service makes Authorization Decisions based on a Consent, this use-case shows how the details of the authorization decision event can be recorded.
+See [3:5.7.6 Consent Authoried Decision Audit Message](content.html#3576-consent-authorized-decision-audit-message)

 <div>
 {%include usecase4-processflow.svg%}
 </div>
 <br clear="all">

-**Figure: Authorization Decision process flow**
+**Figure: Consent Authorized Decision process flow**

 Not shown in this interaction diagram is the AuditEvent that would be recorded by the ANY Secure Client and ANY Secure Server to record the auditable event that is the client and server interaction.

+#### 1:52.4.2.4 Use Case #4: Privacy relevant disclosure event

+Given that a privacy relevant disclosure event is detected, this use-case shows how the details of the event can be recorded.
+See [3:5.7.7 Privacy Disclosure Audit Message](content.html#3577-privacy-disclosure-audit-message)

 ## 1:52.5 BasicAudit Security Considerations